sui-foundation/sui-demo-day-hk/README.md

 ### Demo Day - April 16th

+#### Demo Order and Final Schedule

+A finalized schedule of project demos, and the order of demos will be provided to the participating teams in the evening of April 15th.
+Please check back at this section at that time.

 #### AV Check and Rehearsal

 Shortlisted teams can sign up for a timeslot on the morning of **April 16th** between **10:30 AM and 1:00 PM** to practice and check that the builder house AV team has the correct slides for their demo, as well as familiarizing themselves with the stage and equipments, and that everything is in order for their demo.